wbailey/command_line_reporter/README.md

 ## Command Line Reporter

-This gem provides an simple way to provide RSpec like formatting to your ruby scripts.
-This is useful to report progress to the user through the cli.
+This gem provides an simple way to add RSpec like formatting of the output of your ruby scripts.
+It eliminates the need to litter your code with *puts* statements instead providing a cleaner, more ruby like way of reporting progress to the user throught the command line interface.

+### Usage

+The gem provides a mixin that can be included in your scripts.

+    include CommandLineReporter

+#### Methods

+There are several methods the mixin provides:

+1. _report_
+1. _formatter=_
+1. _progress_

 ### Formatters